TheRealAnonymous008/quartz/content/details/psychology/interaction/Social Engineering.md

 	* Suggest ways to mitigate vulnerabilities.
 These suggestions should be actionable.
 * *Be judicious with Pretext*
 * The right emotional trigger at the right time to the right people leads to massive success.

+## The Profile of a Social Engineer
+* *Humility*- the ability to set aside one's ego. such that the social engineer can make others feel happy and important.
+* *Motivation* - being a professional social engineer can change how you approach work and non-work settings and it requires certain skills to learn.
+* *Extroversion* - the ability to communicate and be sociable to others.
+* *Technical Knowledge* - knowledge on information technology and basic computing.
+This also includes knowledge on computer security and networks
+* *Psychology and Sociology Knowledge*
 # Tools
 * [pipl.com](https://pipl.com) - gives information about a person and their social media.
 * [webmii.com](https://webmii.com) - helps see online visibility.